Children's services regulated under state law

 • while the parents of the children use sports, leisure or other facilities provided by the provider of the service for the children.

-Services that provide education and care to children on a regular basis are regulated under the National Quality Framework(opens in a new window), not under the state law.
+Services that provide education and care to children on a regular basis are regulated under the National Quality Framework(opens in a new window), not under the CS Act.
 These services include:

 • preschools (kindergartens), long day care services, outside school hours care services, and family day care services